smokey019/SmokeyDev/privacy policy.md

 ---

-By using our online video game, you agree to the terms of this Privacy Policy.
+By using or accessing our video game(s), you agree to the terms of this Privacy Policy.
 Thank you for playing and trusting SmokeyDev with your gaming experience.